Once in a Blue Moon

-Have you heard the expression, "once in a blue Moon," and wondered what it means?
+Have you heard the expression, "once in a Blue Moon," and wondered what it means?
 Does the Moon really turn blue?
 Does this only happen once every couple of hundred or thousand years?
-Well, the answer is no and no. But it IS happening in August 2013.
+Well, the answer is no and no. The next Blue Moon will be in May 2026.

 So why is there an extra Full Moon?
 It's simply because the solar calendar has about 11 more days than the lunar calendar, and after a few years all those extra days build up to the point where there's an extra Full Moon.

+The most recent Blue Moon occurred in August 2023, and the next will come along on May 31, 2026.
 Full Moons are emotionally charged, so any time there are two Full Moons in one month it means that month could be an emotional roller coaster for some people.
-Thank goodness it only happens once in a blue Moon!
+Thank goodness it only happens once in a Blue Moon!

 Get your custom Extended Birth Chart now to see how your Moon impacts YOU »